Aura Identity Theft Protection Review 2025

 Simply put, Aura’s identity theft protections are some of the best in the market today.
 They offer account breach monitoring, Social Security number monitoring, criminal and court records monitoring, and even home and auto title monitoring — yes, some fraudsters have been able to steal people’s homes or at least titles to use as collateral for loans.

-- Online account monitoring: Aura was the first to know of any breaches to my online accounts or passwords.
+- Online account monitoring: Aura was the first to know of any breaches to our online accounts or passwords.
 If you don’t want that happening to you, here are some tips for creating a strong password.

-- Home title and address monitoring:Aura ensured no one stole my identity by forwarding my mail or used my home title to get a collateral loan.
+- Home title and address monitoring: Aura ensured no one stole our identities by forwarding our mail or used our home title to get a collateral loan.

 Fraud Protection